RupertZinnecker/versionmessage/README.md

 # versionmessage
 Program to send a versionmessage to the Namecoin client

+1. Install libboost
+   sudo apt-get install libboost-all-dev

-1. Download the files and type make into the command line.
+2. Download the files and type make into the command line.

-2. Start namecoind:
+3. Start namecoind:
 ./namecoind -listen -printtoconsole -debug -connect=1.2.3.4

-3. Start the program:
+4. Start the program:
 ./message 127.0.0.1